Traveling to Italy during Covid-19: What you need to know before you go - Local News 8

 White zones are almost back to normal, qualifying as extremely low risk — where there are under 50 cases per 100,000 inhabitants.
 These areas are exempt from restrictions, but regions can bring in their own rules.

-From June 21, all regions will be white except Valle d’Aosta, which remains yellow.
+As of June 25, all regions are white except Valle d’Aosta, which remains yellow.
 Zonings are revised weekly.

 White zones are not subject to the national curfew, although they can introduce their own if required.